GOV.UK Verify: Local government

-GDS worked with local authorities since 2013 to pilot the use of GOV.UK Verify by local government.
+GDS worked with local authorities from 2015 to pilot the use of GOV.UK Verify by local government.
 Local government services piloted as of July 2017 included applying for free bus passes and 'blue badge' disabled parking permits.

 Private sector

-From the outset, GDS had intended GOV.UK Verify use to be extended to the private sector.
-While work was underway in 2017, this was still not in place in October 2018 when the GDS head Kevin Cunnington announced that "GOV.UK Verify is now mature enough for us to take it to the next stage – opening it up beyond the private sector for the private sector to take the lead".
+From the outset, GDS had intended the use of GOV.UK Verify to be extended to the private sector.
+While work was underway in 2017, this was still not in place in October 2018 when the GDS head Kevin Cunnington announced that "GOV.UK Verify is now mature enough for us to take it to the next stage – opening it up beyond the public sector for the private sector to take the lead".

 Cunnington announced that five of the identity providers had signed contracts for a further 18 months, after which the scheme would not receive further funding from government.
 The development of the scheme would instead be in the hands of the private sector.

 NHS

 GOV.UK Verify was one of the options considered by the National Health Service for its citizen identity solution.
-In November 2018 the NHS announced that it was pursuing its own app-based solution, but was looking for a way to enable people who have a GOV.UK Verify account to use it to log in to NHS systems.
+In November 2018, the NHS announced that it was pursuing its own app-based solution, but was looking for a way to enable people who have a GOV.UK Verify account to use it to log in to NHS systems.

 International

 Work was underway to enable non-British citizens to access the service from September 2018.

-GOV.UK Verify was designed with interoperability with the ID schemes of other EU states as part of the eIDAS scheme.
+GOV.UK Verify was designed to allow interoperability with the ID schemes of other EU states, as part of the eIDAS scheme.
 On 28 August 2018, GOV.UK Verify took its first step towards enabling British residents to use their GOV.UK Verify account to log on to online public services in other EU countries.
 The scheme was 'notified' on 2 May 2019.

 Criticism

-GOV.UK Verify has not met various targets that GDS set for it:
+GOV.UK Verify did not meet various targets that GDS set for it: